-This poor woman has been to hell and back– that’s no short statement; she really has.
+This poor woman has been to hell and back–and that’s no short statement; she really has.

 She sold her soul to ‘Dr. Luke’—Lukasz Sebastian Gottwald—in exchange for fame.
 She was forced to commit sexual acts.
-This is all very real and I encourage you to research it, if you have the stomach.
-[Editorial Note: At the same time, I’m sure the Lord would approve us NOT dwelling on the sins of her past.]
+This is all very real and I encourage you to research it if you have the stomach.
+[Editorial Note: At the same time, I’m sure the Lord would approve of us note dwelling on the sins of her past.]